gposingway/gposingway/README.md

 The package contains all the necessary elements for the majority of preset collections to work as intended by their respective creators in the most common usage scenarios; some community contributions like `FFKeepUI` were added, while some default ReShade 5.8.0 shaders were renamed or removed to avoid conflicts.

-### Why does it use ReShade 5.8.0 instead of the latest?

-GPosingway currently utilizes ReShade version 5.8.0 as the baseline for compatibility reasons.
-This version has been thoroughly tested with the included shaders and provides a stable experience.
-Future updates may include support for newer ReShade versions.

-### I have ReShade (or other ReShade-based injectors) already installed.
+### I have ReShade (or other ReShade-based injectors like GShade) already installed.
 How should I proceed?

 You can rename your pre-existing `reshade-shaders` and `reshade-presets` folders to something else prior to deploying GPosingway; this way you can switch between GPosingway and your previous collection.
 There are **no guarantees** that GPosingway will work with different ReShade versions, however.